pcichowicz/test_ionome/README.md

 ![Static Badge](https://img.shields.io/badge/pypi_package-In_development-yellow)

-**Ionome** is an LC–MS data analysis pipeline designed for exploratory metabolomics, peak extraction, and automated chromatographic processing.
+**Ionome-py** is an LC–MS data analysis pipeline designed for exploratory metabolomics, peak extraction, and automated chromatographic processing.
 The long-term goal of this project is to provide a modular, reproducible workflow for working with mzML files, extracting XICs, computing TIC/BPC, managing datasets, and generating a final report.

 This repository currently focuses on: